 Logistics Firms Minimizing Workload For Delivery Drivers

-If you are a logistics firm employing drivers to perform delivery services for multiple shipping customers, you are often faced with having to ensure your drivers use multiple apps to process deliveries.
+If you are a logistics firm employing drivers to perform delivery services for multiple shipping customers, you are often faced with having to ensure your drivers use multiple apps to process deliveries and reduce the workload for delivery drivers.
 The importance of this is clear - shipping customers want to be able to collect the data necessary to be able to update their customers.
 The growth in ecommerce is a case in point.
 Out of business, online retailers often contract with third party logistics firms to offer home delivery services.
 Information about the status of deliveries, where a shipment is and when it it is finally delivered to it's destination, is important to all stakeholders shippers, carriers and online shoppers.

 Here is a sample list of the types of data points generated by these online transactions: